2013 Philippine gubernatorial elections: Marinduque

 Incumbent governor Carmencita Reyes is running for reelection.
-Her opponents are vice governor Antonio Uy, Jr. and former governor Jose Antonio Carrion.
+Her opponents are vice governor Antonio Uy Jr. and former governor Jose Antonio Carrion.

 Occidental Mindoro

-Incumbent governor Josephine Ramirez-Sato is term limited and is running for congresswoman.
+Incumbent governor Josephine Sato is term limited and is running for congresswoman.
 Incumbent vice governor Mario Gene Mendiola is her party's nominee.

 Oriental Mindoro

-Incumbent governor Alfonso Umali, Jr. is running for reelection unopposed.
+Incumbent governor Alfonso Umali Jr. is running for reelection unopposed.

 Palawan

-Incumbent governor Abraham Kahlil Mitra is running for reelection.
+Incumbent governor Abraham Mitra is running for reelection.

 Romblon

 Incumbent governor Eduardo Firmalo is running for reelection.

 Bicol Region

 Albay

 Incumbent governor Joey Salceda is running for reelection unopposed.

 Camarines Norte

-Incumbent governor Edgardo Tallado is running for reelection.
-His opponent is 1st District Congressman Renato Unico, Jr. and former governor Jesus Typoco, Jr.
+Incumbent governor Edgar Tallado is running for reelection.
+His opponents are 1st District Congressman Renato Unico Jr. and former governor Jesus Typoco Jr.

 Camarines Sur

-Incumbent governor Luis Raymund Villafuerte, Jr. is term limited and is running for congressman.
-His son, Miguel Villafuerte is running in his place.
-His primary opponents are his grandfather, incumbent congressman Luis Villafuerte, Sr. and former Solicitor-General Jose Anselmo Cadiz.
+Incumbent governor Luis Raymund Villafuerte is term limited and is running for congressman.
+His son, Miguel Luis Villafuerte is running in his place.
+His primary opponents are his grandfather, incumbent congressman Luis Villafuerte and former Solicitor General Jose Anselmo Cadiz.